Last modified: 2018-12-18 by zoltán horváth

 Source: http://reunificaciondepuertorico.blogspot.fr/2014/06/nuestra-bandera-es-una-realidad.html - MRE blog, 1 June 2014

-The flag is modelled on the flag used in Puerto Rico during the 1st Spanish Republic.
+The flag is modeled on the flag used in Puerto Rico during the 1st Spanish Republic.

 Ivan Sache, 12 June 2014